Rui L. Reis

 Rui Luís Reis (born 19 April 1967) is a Portuguese scientist known for his research in tissue engineering, regenerative medicine, biomaterials, biomimetics, stem cells, and biodegradable polymers.

 Reis is a professor of at the University of Minho in Braga and Guimarães.
 He is the Founding Director of the 3B's Research Group, part of the Research Institute on Biomaterials, Biodegradables and Biomimetics (I3Bs) of UMinho (www.i3bs.uminho.pt), a group that specializes in the areas of Regenerative Medicine, Tissue Engineering, Stem Cells and Biomaterials.
 He is also the Director of the ICVS/3B's Associate Laboratory of UMinho.
 He is the CEO of the European Institute of Excellence on Tissue Engineering and Regenerative Medicine.
-Rui L. Reis was, from 2013 to 2017, the Vice-Rector (Vice-President) for research and innovation of UMinho.
+Rui L. Reis was, from 2013 to 2017, the Vice-Rector (vice-president) for research and innovation of UMinho.
 From 2007 to 2021 Reis was the editor-in-chief of the Journal of Tissue Engineering and Regenerative Medicine.
-From 2016-2018, he was president of the Tissue Engineering and Regenerative Medicine International Society (TERMIS).
+From 2016 to 2018, he was president of the Tissue Engineering and Regenerative Medicine International Society (TERMIS).

 Reis is in the board of several scientific societies, companies and associations.
 From 2017 to 2019, he was the President of TECMINHO - the technology transfer office of the University of Minho.

 Reis is the CEO of the European Institute of Excellence on Tissue Engineering and Regenerative Medicine in Avepark, Guimarães.

 He co-founded different start up companies originating from the research and activities of 3B's research group, such as Stemmatters and HydruStent/HydruMedical.

 Reis is the current president of the I3B's research institute, and one of the most cited Portuguese researchers in science.

 Biography

 Reis was born and has always lived in Porto, being one of three children of a chemical engineering professor and a domestic.
 Reis spent a small part of his childhood in Metangula, Mozambique, a small town near Lake Niassa, while his father was engaged in military service during the Portuguese Colonial War.
 He is married with Olga Paiva and has one son, Bernardo Reis (born in 2001).
 He is a strong supporter of FC Porto.

 Reis graduated in Metallurgical Engineering, University of Porto, Portugal, in 1990.
-He then completed a Master's degree at the University of Porto, Portugal, in 1994.
+He then completed a master's degree at the University of Porto, Portugal, in 1994.
 Reis did his PhD on Polymer Engineering – Biomaterials, Regenerative Medicine & Tissue Engineering, in the University of Minho, Portugal and Brunel University London, in 1999.
 He also completed a Doctor of Science (D.Sc.) degree on Biomedical Engineering - Biomaterials & Tissue Engineering, by University of Minho, Portugal, in 2007.

 Reis has also received two Honoris Causa degrees: A first in Medicine from University of Granada, Spain, in 2010 and a second in Engineering from University Polytechnica of Bucharest, Romania, in 2018.